HakkaTjakka/PROJECT-CGI-BTE121-LEAFLET/README.md

 Google Earth 3d data downloaded with the Node.js script from the MinecraftWorldEditor repo (earth), converted to voxels, etc.

 Possible: Using GPU shaders for showing only the parts of it that will show up in the tiles.
-Therefore only the (zoomed in, real time generated gpu shader output) displayed area will be rendered.
+Therefore only the (zoomed in, real time generated gpu shader output)

+I know the repo(s) are not organized.
+Its called 'junk code'.
+But the 'junk' works, in right configurated. displayed area will be rendered.
 The project.exe now converts the .png files from the REGION_FILES to .jpg with SFML functions.
 And places them into the cgi-bin dir.
 Then, when needed again they don't have to be converted.
 Its meant for bandwith/speed, but also for creating images on the fly and displaying them in a website.